-- Te Pūkenga will deduct union membership fees/subscriptions for each TIASA member covered by this Agreement. - b.
-Te Pūkenga will remit these deductions to TIASA's National Office at a frequency in line with Te Pūkenga pay periods (fortnightly) and will provide a list of those kaimahi for whom deductions have been made.
-These arrangements are subject to any provisions separately agreed between Te Pūkenga and TIASA. - c.
-Where reasonably practicable, the information provided by Te Pūkenga will provide the FTE of each kaimahi and will indicate which kaimahi are on leave without pay, parental leave and other approved forms of absence.

-d.
-The parties acknowledge that until such time as there is one Te Pūkenga payroll system, there may be a level of variation concerning when information is provided and the level of information able to be provided.
+- a) The Employer will deduct union membership fees/subscriptions for each TIASA member covered by this Agreement. - b) The Employer will remit these deductions to TIASA's National Office at a frequency in line with the Employer's pay periods (fortnightly) and will provide a list of those kaimahi for whom deductions have been made.
+These arrangements are subject to any provisions separately agreed between the Employer and TIASA. - c) Where reasonably practicable, the information provided by the Employer will provide the FTE of each kaimahi and will indicate which kaimahi are on leave without pay, parental leave and other approved forms of absence. - d) The parties acknowledge that with different payroll systems across the divisions, there may be a level of variation concerning when information is provided and the level of information able to be provided.
 Provided that in such case, the information supplied shall not be less than that previously supplied by any former Te Pūkenga subsidiary.